GKChaturanga/feature-toggle-ui/README.md

 - docker-compose will bootup  Application with
 		- java 17 based container for application created with .Dockerfile
-		- feturetoggle-ui With ReactJS on a node JS user
+		- feature-toggle-ui With ReactJS on a node JS user
 		- MySQL 8 container

 ## Simple Screens